ITS-HCD/nysds-react-demo/README.md

 # React Demo to showcase NYSDS usage
 This React Demo demonstrates a basic developer usage of the NYSDS components.

-You can follow the thought process of someone creating a new React project by following the steps below.
+Following the steps below, you can see how someone starting with a new React project will make use of the NYSDS components.

 ## Getting Started
-First let's create a new React project.
-You can use the NYSDS reference site to install its packages(https://designsystem.ny.gov/getting-started/developers/), but in React's case, we can follow the terminal instructions below.
+First, let's create a new React project.
+You can use the NYSDS reference site to install its packages (https://designsystem.ny.gov/getting-started/developers/), but in React's case, we can follow the terminal instructions below.

 Terminal Instructions:
 ```